ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 ## Upcoming Meetings
 ### NLP and Exploitation, November 22nd, 2019

 How do we avoid exploiting the communities that we study?
 And what social obligations do we have to those communities once their data is gathered?
-A discussion focused on the ethics of Mechanical Turk."
+A discussion focused on the ethics of Mechanical Turk.

 #### Readings
 William Labov - "Objectivity and commitment in linguistic science" 1982 https://jstor.org/stable/4167310